-Diabetes mellitus is associated with hyperglycemia which induces oxidative stress that is responsible for the various complications associated with the disease [18], which affects the heart, the nerves and the retina resulting into heart disorders [19].
-The characteristics of diabetic mellitus such as hyperglycemia, dyslipidemia, inflammation, and oxidative stress affect the vascular wall and thus accelerate atherosclerosis and its clinical complications [10].
+Diabetes mellitus is associated with hyperglycemia which induces oxidative stress that is responsible for the various complications associated with the disease [18], affecting the heart, the nerves and the retina resulting to heart disorders [19].
+The characteristics of diabetic mellitus such as hyperglycemia, dyslipidemia, inflammation, and oxidative stress affect the vascular wall and thus accelerating atherosclerosis and its clinical complications [10].